-The system identifier light flashes if a problem is detected.
+The yellow system identifier light flashes if a problem is detected.
 You can also turn it on or off manually by pressing the button, or turn it on remotely using Server Monitor.
 This indicator is useful for locating a particular unit in a rack with more than one Xserve.
-A second system identifier button and light are on the back panel.
+A second system identifier button and light are on the back of the Xserve.

-You also use the system identifier button to select an alternative method for starting the Xserve using the front panel startup options; see "Choosing a Startup Method from the Front Panel" on page 12.
+You also use the system identifier button to select an alternative method for starting the Xserve using the front panel startup options; see "Choosing a Startup Method from the Front Panel" on page 13.

-↔→ Ethernet link lights
+←→ Ethernet link lights